Mets hire Jessica Mendoza as baseball ops adviser

 She will work directly with Van Wagenen and the entire baseball operations department, the team said.

-"I am excited to work with Brodie and his team and am thrilled to be associated with the Mets and their storied history,” said Mendoza.
-“I’ve known Brodie and Jeff Wilpon for years now and I’m honored to be a small part of the organization.
-I would also like to thank ESPN and Disney for their understanding and confidence as I balance both tasks moving forward.
-Baseball is a passion of mine and I look forward to expanding on my love for the game.”

-“Jessica has a tremendous knowledge of the game,” said Mets COO Jeff Wilpon.
+“Jessica has a tremendous knowledge of the game,” said Wilpon, the Mets' chief operating officer.
 “She will be able to provide a different perspective to the club and help assist in a variety of roles within the Baseball Operations Department.”

 Comments